msemtd/elden-bong/README.md

 * upgraded electron-forge and electron, started using preload, context isolation, sandboxing, etc. properly.
 * worked out how to load files with a custom URL protocol (what a drag that was!)
   Still not worked out how to get the data into three-js loaders - for now reading file data into buffers in the main thread and passing through the preload API

+NB: Should probably use volta (https://volta.sh/) to pin the tool versions.

 ## Electron